rabbagliettiandrea/dirittoalcittadino.com/content/posts/generate-dense-serial.md

 OK, let's talk about a thing that *seems* trivial & obvious, but unfortunately it is not.

-Assume that we want that when we insert objects, those objects has to have an unique, progressive and dense integer as ID.
+Assume that we wfdfdfdffant that when we insert objects, those objects has to have an unique, progressive and dense integer as ID.

 A thing like that: